rasachdev/data146/project3.md

 # Project 3

 ## 1.
+For the Charleston asking price dataset, the features were beds, baths, and are is square feet and the target was the asking price.
-The training score was  and testing
+The linear regression model's training score was 0.019 and testing score was -0.013

 ## 2.
 ## 3.